ongudidan/n8n-github-sync/README.md

 ### Restore script (`n8n-restore.sh`)

-* Checks if the volume exists → creates if missing.
+* Checks if the Docker volume exists → creates it if missing.
-* If `.git` exists inside → warns and stops.
+* If `.git` exists in the volume → stops to avoid overwriting.
 * Otherwise:

-  * Clones repo to a temp folder.
+  * Clones the GitHub backup repo into a temp folder.
   * Copies data into the volume.
-  * Cleans up.
+  * Cleans up the temp folder.

 Run manually: